About scarlet fever

 Scarlet fever symptoms

-If your child has scarlet fever, he’ll be infectious for 1-2 days if he gets the right treatment.
-But the infection might last 10-21 days if it isn’t treated.
+If your child has scarlet fever, he’s infectious for only 1-2 days if he gets the right treatment.
+But he might be infectious for 10-21 days if he doesn’t get treatment.

-When to see your doctor about scarlet fever symptoms
+Does your child need to see a doctor about scarlet fever?

-You should take your child to the GP if your child shows the symptoms noted above.
+Yes.
+You should take your child to the GP if your child shows symptoms of scarlet fever.

-Your doctor might do a throat swab and blood tests to confirm your child has scarlet fever.
-If it is scarlet fever, the GP can prescribe appropriate antibiotics, and your child will get better quickly.
+Your doctor might do a throat swab to confirm your child has scarlet fever.

 Treatment for scarlet fever